jsicree/mymark/README.md

 ## Welcome to MyMark

-MyMark is a simple online marketplace demo that will serve the following purposes:
+MyMark is an online marketplace demo that will serve the following purposes:

 1. Show how to develop a simple web application using software architecture best practices.
 Technically, the project will be based on Java, Spring and other technologies.
 2. Enable the creation of a DevOps pipeline that will be used to deploy the application to multiple environments on AWS.